 Steering documents

 The top-level requirements to the curriculum are binding for all ECEC settings.
 The current requirements are drawn up by the Ministry of Children and Education with help from multiple working groups.
 The working groups included experts, stakeholders and practitioners within the pedagogical field.
-The current requirements (the pedagogical curriculum) came into force with the Act on 1 July 2018.
+The current requirements (the pedagogical curriculum) came into force on 1 July 2018.

-The Day Care Act states that:
+The Act on Day Care Facilities states that:

-• The ECEC settings are to provide experiences and activities that contribute to stimulating the imagination, creativity, digital awareness and linguistic development of the child.
-The activities should also give the child room to play and learn, as well as room for physical development, interaction and the possibility of exploring the surroundings.
+- The ECEC settings are to provide experiences and activities that contribute to stimulating the imagination, creativity, digital awareness and linguistic development of the child.
+The activities should also give the child room to play and learn, as well as room for physical development, interaction and the possibility of exploring the surroundings;

-• The ECEC settings are to provide the child with a possibility of participation in decision-making and joint responsibility and thus contribute to developing the child's independence and cooperation skills.
+- The ECEC settings are to provide the child with a possibility of participation in decision-making and joint responsibility and thus contribute to developing the child's independence and cooperation skills;

-• The ECEC settings must form a learning environment that also pays attention to marginalised children to ensure their well-being, learning and development.
+- The ECEC settings must form a learning environment that also pays attention to marginalised children to ensure their well-being, learning and development.

 Areas of learning and development

-• The versatile personal development of the child
+- The versatile personal development of the child;

-• Language and communication
+- Language and communication;

-• Body, senses and movement
+- Body, senses and movement;

-• Nature, outdoor and science
+- Nature, outdoor and science;

-• Culture, aesthetics and community
+- Culture, aesthetics and community.

 Pedagogical approaches

 ECEC settings are free to choose the pedagogical method.
 The methods in ECEC settings are based on play, adult-led activities, spontaneous activities, child-initiated activities and daily routines.
-When choosing the methods it is important that the children’s differences such as age, personality and perspectives are taken into account.
+When choosing the methods, it is important that the children’s differences such as age, personality and perspectives are taken into account.

 The children practice the ability to concentrate, remember, retell, and make drawings of what they have experienced.
 In addition to this, they learn to engage in social relations and to make compromises.
 Movements and rhythmic are used as teaching methods that support the physical development of the child.
 The teaching materials used by the children are provided by the institution and are free of charge.